EHRI, based at the Milford campus, is pleased to announce enrollment opportunities in May!

-MILFORD, Del. — A $1.25 million federal grant awarded in February is positioning the Milford Wellness Village as a central hub for expanded mental health education services across Delaware, with Education Health & Research International leading the effort.
+MILFORD, Del. — A $1.25 million federal grant awarded several months ago is positioning the Milford Wellness Village as a central hub for expanded mental health education services across Delaware, with Education Health & Research International leading the effort.

 EHRI, which is headquartered at the Wellness Village, received the funding through the Administration for Community Living, part of the U.S. Department of Health and Human Services.
 The organization is responsible for designing and implementing the program, while the Milford campus will serve as the operational base and coordination center.